 Enforcing Your Former Spouse’s Legal Obligations

 If your former spouse is refusing to meet his or her obligations with regard to the division of your property, payment of child support or maintenance, or custody and physical placement, our attorneys can help you enforce your rights.
-While some enforcement issues can be resolved through negotiations or a stipulated modification, in other cases, we need to go to court in order to obtain enforcement orders that compel our clients’ former spouses to adhere to the terms of their divorce.
+While enforcement issues can sometimes be resolved through negotiations or a stipulated modification, in other cases, we need to go to court in order to obtain enforcement orders that compel our clients’ former spouses to adhere to the terms of their divorce.